seabeya/tech-stack/js/README.md

 #### 🔻 Visibility and lifetime

-- `var`: Hoisted in the global scope and available outside of the scope.
+- `var`: Have function scope, meaning they are accessible throughout the whole function regardless of the block in which they are declared.
-- `let/const`: Hoisted within its block scope and only available there (or in its child/inner scopes).
+- `let`, `const`: Have block scope and are only available within the block they are declared in, or in its child/inner blocks.

 ```js
 if (true) {